-- Child Protection Policy and Procedures.
+- Safeguarding Policy and Child Protection Procedures.

 - Keeping Children Safe in Education.

 - Online Safety Policy.

 - Cyberbullying.

 - Social Media Policy.

 - Acceptable Usage Policy.

-- Sharing nudes or semi-nudes.
-Advice for education settings working with children and young people.
-Responding to incidents and safeguarding children and young people.
+- Sharing nudes or semi-nudes: advice for education settings working with children and young people.

+(2024)

+- Responding to incidents and safeguarding children and young people.
 UKCIS

 All members of staff are made aware of how to recognise 'sharing nudes' and their responsibility to refer any disclosures of incidents to the DSL immediately.
 Making, possessing and distributing any imagery of someone under 18 which is 'indecent' is illegal.
 The relevant legislation is contained in the Protection of Children Act 1978 (England and Wales) as amended in the Sexual Offences Act 2003 (England and Wales).
 For the purpose of this policy, 'indecent' is defined as imagery that contains a naked young person, a topless girl, and/or displays genitals or sex acts, including masturbation.
 Indecent images may also include overtly sexual images of young people in their underwear.
 Images and videos can be shared publicly online, in 1:1 messaging or via group chats on many types of online platforms, including messaging apps, email, social media or gaming.
+The term 'indecent images' also include pseudo-images which are computer-generated images that otherwise appear to be a photograph or video.
+These may be created using tools such as photo/video editing software, deepfake apps and generators (to combine and superimpose existing images or videos onto other images and videos), and Al text-to[1]image generators.